 After decades of civil litigation and trial practice, Chris Appleton has put his skill and experience to work by helping litigants resolve disputes through mediation.
 Chris’ background and experience are extensive and unique, making him an ideal choice to act as a neutral, bringing people together to resolve disputes.
 Having been both a plaintiff and defense litigator, Chris knows how the sausage is made from both sides.

 Chris has a keen understanding of the economic and human costs involved in the litigation process, and what can happen when the risks and uncertainties of trial unfold for either side.
 Having resolved many hundreds of cases through mediation, arbitration, court trial, jury trial and appeal, Chris can apply his experience to any civil dispute.
 He credibly and rationally engages the participants in mediation in a way that guides them to resolution that everyone can live with.

 Chris enjoys the challenges of litigation on both sides of the table and in the courtroom.
 As a litigator, Chris has been repeatedly recognized with an "AV Preeminent®" rating.
 This rating signifies that the lawyer's peers and judges rank him or her at the highest level of professional excellence for legal knowledge, communication skills and ethical standards.
-As a Mediator, Chris has been honored as a 2019 and 2020 Northern California "Super Lawyer®" in the area of alternative dispute resolution.
+As a Mediator, Chris has been repeatedly honored as a Northern California "Super Lawyer®" in the area of alternative dispute resolution.
 The Super Lawyer® designation recognizes the top 5% of attorneys in a given field of practice for their region.

 Chris graduated law school at Santa Clara University School of Law in 1990, and was a National Finalist in the ABA Client Counseling Competition.
 He obtained his undergraduate degree from U.C.
-Davis with double majors in Political Science and Rhetoric and Communications in 1987.
+Davis with double majors in Political Science and Rhetoric and Communications.
 He served in the U.S. Navy aboard the aircraft carrier USS Coral Sea ‘cruising’ the Western Pacific and the Gulf of Oman.

 Since 1990, Chris has been admitted to practice in the courts of State of California, and in the U.S. District Courts for the Northern and Eastern Districts of California.